mikegcoleman/hybrid-swarm/README.md

     utes ago
     ```

 1. Visit the running website by clicking the `8080` at the top of the PWD screen.
+The images being displayed on the web site are actually pulled from the SQL Server database.
+If they are displayed correctly then your app is fuctioning as expected.

 > Note: Our application code knows nothing about our networking code.
 The only thing it knows is that the database hostname is going to be `database`.
 So in our application code database connection string looks like this:
 >